Lyons-Middle-Senior-High-Robotics/vexiq-candy-randomizer/README.md

 But fear not, even if your guess doesn't align, it's all part of the fun!
 A lighthearted fail song will play, encouraging you to jump right back in for another round of colorful, musical mayhem!

-So, are you ready to put your color recall to the ultimate test?
-The VEX IQ Color Tone Challenge awaits!
+So, are you ready to put your color guessing to the ultimate test?
+The VEX IQ Candy Randomizer Challenge awaits!

 ## Download Source
 [VEX IQ Block Source Code](./CandyRandomizer.iqblocks)